 Sennheiser is a brand with an impressive heritage.
 Founded in 1945, it began as a manufacturer of microphones before soon expanding into other areas of audio.
-It can comfortably claim to make some of the best headphones, so it's well worth looking out for a Sennheiser deal.
+It can comfortably claim to make some of the best headphones in the world, so it's well worth looking out for a Sennheiser pair.

 How to choose the best Sennheiser headphones for you